 - Use the funnel to pour CBD tincture from pan into the dropper bottle.
 Keep in refrigerator when not in use.

-Benefits of CBD Tinctures
+Benefits of Making Your Own CBD Tincture

 CBD interacts with cannabinoid receptors found throughout the central and peripheral nervous systems and the immune system to stimulate the endocannabinoid system and support its efforts in keeping functions balanced.

-CBD tinctures also bring both convenience and versatility to CBD supplementing.
+CBD tinctures also bring both convenience and versatility to CBD routines.
 While when taken under the tongue they’re extremely simple to consume and allow you to quickly get in your daily CBD, they can also be mixed into your favorite foods and beverages.

 Get What You Need to Make CBD Tinctures

-Get the pure CBD hemp oil or CBD isolate you need to make your own CBD tinctures through the HempMeds® online store or call 1-866-273-8502.
+Get the pure CBD hemp oil or CBD isolate you need to make your own CBD tinctures through the HempMeds® online CBD store or call 1-866-273-8502.